kaltura/DeveloperPortalDocs/documentation/Kaltura-OTT-Backend-API-Overview.md

 }
 {% endhighlight %}

 This enables using responses from one applicative request in another applicative request in the same HTTP request.
-See http://www.kaltura.com/api_v3/service/multirequest for details.

 {% highlight c %}
  {